mvolkmann/blog/src/lambda-calculus.md

 false
 ```

+### Or Function

 A function to return the result of or'ing two Boolean values is
 `λx. (λy. x true y)`.
+If the first argument is true, that is the result.
+Otherwise the second argument is the result.

 ```text
 (λx. (λy. x true y)) true true